HBJWilliams/JCWilliams/README.md

 ## Lambda Max Regression Calculator
 <p align="justify">
 Lambda max regression is a common spectrophotochemical technique utilized to, among other things, infer the concentration of an analyte in a solution by constructing a calibration curve from known concentrations of an analyte.
-This spreadsheet automates the finding of the lambda max values for each data entry and computes
+This spreadsheet automates the finding of the lambda max values for each data entry and computes a calibration curve.
 <br>
 </p>